S-Samiksha/CZ4070_CTI/Cleaned_Data/README.md

 ### PLAY NEWS

-- There is on Singaporean company attacked
+- There is one Singaporean company attacked
-- Government Data is stolen
+- Government Data is stolen (defence sector information)
 - Projects, technical documentations, contracts, agreements
 - Pizza recipe is an interesting one (why would they steal this?)